dev-engines-cli/all-caps-path/README.md

 You do not need to check if the folder already exists on the PATH, we will do this check first internally, and return early if it already exists.

+On Unix systems we will prefer `.zshrc`, `.bash_profile`, `.bashrc` and `.profile` in that order.

+On Windows we use `reg.exe` to get the system PATH and `setx.exe` to modify the system PATH in the registry. `setx` is available in Windows Vista and above, but can be installed in Windows XP with some kit thing, I don't know, you can look it up, why are you still using XP?

 ```js
 import { join } from 'node:path';